venenux/vnxdbmap/docs/README.en.md

 ---------------------------------

-This generated code is the entity-relationship representation, defined in two layers, One closer to database (DAO) and one closer to the application (VO).
+This generated code is the entity-relationship representation, defined in two layers, one closer to database (DAO) and one closer to the application (VO).

-*VO classes* abstracts or represents the contents of the database elements.
+* *VO classes* abstracts or represents the contents of the database elements.
-*DAO classes* to create, update, delete and get data in the database.
+* *DAO classes* to create, update, delete and get data in the database.

 The closest equivalent is the combination of Java Bean Classes and Hibernate, this is similar.